SuperuserLabs/thankful/README.md

  - Supports data from ActivityWatch.
  - Reward content primarily to creators, not platforms.
- - Payments should be cryptocurrency-based, allowing for both anonymous and provable donations.
+ - Payments are done using cryptocurrency (such as Bitcoin), allowing for both anonymous and provable donations.

 ## How do creators join?